VOREStation/VOREStation/config/docker/README.md

 Then proceed to save the changed version to `mysql.env` and save it in the same directory as the `mysql.env.example` file.

-In order to get docker to use the database, it's suggested to change the `config/dbconfig.txt` to include the values in `.env` file, to do this, use the hostname `db` as host!
+In order to get docker to use the database, it's suggested to change the `config/dbconfig.txt` to include the values in `mysql.env` file, to do this, use the hostname `db` as host!

 ### Example for `config/dbconfig.txt`:

+The default database name is `tgstation` by default.
+Unless you change the SQL schemas, this cannot be changed.

+Keep note of the values, `*LOGIN` and `*PASSWORD`

 ```
 # MySQL Connection Configuration